kgoedecke/plugin-directory/README.md

 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [ColorVariablesExporter](https://github.com/griffin-stewie/ColorVariablesExporter), by griffin-stewie: Export Color Variables for development
 - [Select 'n' Slice](https://github.com/kevintoepfer/select-n-slice), by Kevin Töpfer: A Sketch plugin to create a slice around anything you've selected.
-- [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
 - [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
-- [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
-Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
-By exporting to Proto.io you can link screens together, add interactions and animations.